Opsio - Cloud and AI Solutions

 Phase 1: Inform

-• Tagging and labeling.
-Every resource gets tagged with team, environment, cost-center, and project at minimum.
-Enforce this through IaC pipelines: an untagged resource should fail CI.
-AWS Service Control Policies (SCPs), Azure Policy, and GCP Organization Policies can deny resource creation without required tags.
+• Tagging.
+Tag every resource with team, environment, cost-center, and project, enforced through IaC pipelines.
+SCPs, Azure Policy, and GCP Organization Policies can deny creation without required tags.

 Tooling for Inform: